 When you come in, I’ll typically have snacks and drinks available.
 (A little food and a beverage can help a person relax!)
 We’ll play some music to get us pumped up, and we’ll have a conversation before you even change into your outfits.
 During this chat, I’ll ask you what physical features you love and want emphasized and which features you’d rather not highlight.
 We’ll also talk about what poses you’re comfortable doing–sitting, standing, on your back or front, etc.

 Throughout our shoot I’ll direct and guide you through poses.
 If at any point you’re uncomfortable, you can let me know and I will stop immediately, no questions asked, and pivot to something more in your comfort zone.
 Likewise, while I try to keep my language neutral and respectful, if there are specific things that I say that you’re not comfortable with I will always respect that with no judgement.
-(For instance, some folks don’t like to be called “love” or “dear” which our terms I sometimes use.)
+(For instance, some folks don’t like to be called “love” or “dear” which are terms I sometimes use.)

 No matter what, as long as you and I are clearly communicating about our boundaries in a respectful way, we’re going to have a great time!